MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **PostUrlCallTime** – This is the time taken in milliseconds to send the post Url call.

-- **RehearseSessionid** - This is speech frontdoor session id.
+- **RehearseSessionid** - This is speech frontdoor session ID.
 We can use this to debug service logs.

 - **RequestPayloadSize** – This is the size of the request payload.